iwilare/category-theory-course-2025/2025-03-07 - Lecture 7 - Universal properties, opposite, coproducts.md

 | Right(b) => Right(a)
 ```

-# Why are they called products?
+# Why are they called coproducts?

 Consider the category $\text{FinProg}$, which is just the ""sub-category"" (we have not defined this yet precisely) where the types are only the finite ones.